cindyward1/bottles-of-beer/README.md

 The _git_ software must be installed; installation instructions can be found [here](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-_git clone_ the image available at http://github.com/cindyward1/bottles-of-beer, which will create a bottles-of-beer directory with cs, js, and spec directories.
+_git clone_ the image available at http://github.com/cindyward1/bottles-of-beer.git, which will create a bottles-of-beer directory with cs, images, js, and spec directories.

 To execute the software, open the file (clone location)/bottles-of-beer/bottles-of-beer.html in a browser window.